warmshowers/Warmshowers.org/sites/all/modules/contrib/memcache/README.txt

                            'cache_filter' => 'cluster2',
                            'cache_menu' => 'cluster2'),
 );

+Here is an example configuration where the 'cache_form' bin is set to bypass memcache and use the standard table-based Drupal cache by assigning it to a cluster called 'database'.

+$conf = array(
+  ...
+  'memcache_servers' => array('10.0.0.1:11211' => 'default'),
+  'memcache_bins' => array('cache' => 'default',
+                           'cache_form' => 'database'),
+);

+## memcache_extra_include and database.inc ##

+In the above example, mapping a bin to 'database' makes a cache be stored in the database instead of memcache.
+This is actually done by the file database.inc, which is copy and pasted from DRUPAL/includes/cache.inc.
+If you want to provide an alternate file instead of database.inc to handle the cache calls to 'database', override the variable memcache_extra_include in settings.php to provide the location of the file to include.
+This only applies if you are using memcache.inc (not memcache.db.inc, which is deprecated).

 ## PREFIXING ##

 If you want to have multiple Drupal installations share memcached instances,